caizoryan/notes/new_talk.md

 And this spread has a left side and a right side.
 In graphic design jargon the left page is called a verso and the right page is called a recto.

-So I somehow need to be able to access the right page, the recto.

-So I would need an object that knows the spread size (different from page size).
-So this object can divide the width by 2 to get the position of where the right page would start.
+So just like we used units to validate the canvas as a sheet of paper, if we can somehow constitute this canvas as two pages, so the verso and recto, then we can think of this canvas as a spread.

+So when I think of this structure, the first word that comes to my mind is Grid!
+Grid's come in lots of configuration.
+For simplicity's sake lets say
+- grid is split into two sides, recto and verso.
+Each side has margins, columns and and hanglines.
+- You can use columns for horizontal positions and
+- hanglines for vertical positions

-And where better to store this than the grid.
-The grid as a structure that helps locate points on a page.
+So the grid is a structure that helps us locate points on a page.

 ```
+grid = ({
+	width,
+	height,
+	columnCount,
+	hanglineCount,
+	margins,
-grid = spread dimensions => {
+}) => {
+  // recto -> width / 2 + margins... etc
-  recto = position,
+  recto     = /* calculates x position */,
-  verso = position,
+  verso     = /* calculates x position */,
-  columns = position,
+  columns   = /* calculates x positions */,
-  hanglines = position,
+  hanglines = /* calculates y positions */,
 }
 ```

-This grid gives me a structure so that I can find positions for either of the pages, divide them into columns and store hanglines.
+This grid gives me a structure so that I can find positions for either of the pages, and divide them into columns and hanglines.

 [diagram of hanglines and columns]

-Essentially the grid along with the units make this p5 canvas legible as a spread of a book.

 ```
-let grid = Grid({width: inch(10), height:inch(8)})
+let grid = Grid({width: inch(10), height: inch(8), ...others })
 text("some other text", grid.recto + inch(1), inch(.5))

 //or

 text("some other text", grid.rectoColumn(2), inch(.5))
 ```

+Essentially the grid along with the units make this p5 canvas legible as a spread of a book.

 ###### sequencing
 Up until now we've been drawing single spreads.
 But books have multiple spreads.